 There have been many attempts to explain why the octave is so significant, some based on carefully controlled scientific experiments.
 What we know about octaves is that they are, at the most basic, a doubling (or halving) of vibration speed (or close).
 Because of that, they blend very well and fit into the same overall periodicity.
 Men and women have likely been singing octaves since prehistoric times.
 The vast majority of all the world's music treats the octave specially, usually with equivalency, giving the same note name to pitches at an octave.

 While the significance of octaves must be acknowledged, there is more than enough evidence to disprove any claim that octaves are absolutely universally equivalent.
 Octaves are not fully equivalent.
 They sound different.
 Harmony does not work the same way at all octaves.
 A close position major chord sounds great in middle to high ranges, but move it down some octaves into bass ranges and it sounds muddy even if the tuning is not tempered.
-The vast majority of all guitar methods teach that octaves are equivalent and so any combination of C, E, and G makes a C chord; but the very same books almost universally teach students not to play the low E when holding a C chord.
+The vast majority of all guitar methods teach that octaves are equivalent and so any combination of C, E, and G makes a C chord; but the very same books near-universally teach students not to play the low E when holding a C chord.
 That E doesn't fit as well the harmonic series of the rest of the C chord, so it sounds rougher.
-All that is usually taught is that the E is technically part of the chord, but we just don't play it because it sounds bad.
-Some books say it is because the lowest note should be C for a C chord, but there is relatively widespread acceptance of the same chord with a low G bass note — which fits the harmonic series in that octave better than the E. Explaining all this is simple once we drop the idea that octaves are totally equivalent.
+If they explain at all, most books and teachers just say that while E is technically part of the chord, we just don't play it because it sounds bad.
+Some books say it is because the lowest note should be C for a C chord.
+And yet there is widespread acceptance of the same chord with a low G bass note (which fits the harmonic series in that octave better than the E).
+Explaining all this is simple once we drop the idea that octaves are totally equivalent.

 Another great example is Diana Deutch's Mysterious Melody.
 She shows how if the octaves are mixed up in a melody it is unrecognizable.
 Significantly, however, once the melody is known by hearing it normally, then one can still hear it within the mixed-up-octaves version!
 So octaves have some equivalence: they can substitute for one another if our expectations are clear.
 But they aren't fully equivalent; it is based on expectations and context.